Liver Disease in Your Cat: Causes, Signs & Symptoms

 - Lack of energy or depression

-Other possible signs of liver disorders include dark-colored urine, pale gums, or a build- up of fluid in the abdomen that could be mistaken for sudden weight gain.
+Other possible signs of liver disorders include dark-coloured urine, pale gums or a build- up of fluid in the abdomen that could be mistaken for sudden weight gain.
 Your veterinarian can administer other tests to diagnose liver disease.

 The importance of nutrition

 If your cat is diagnosed you may be wondering how to take care of your cat with liver disease.
 Treatment of any hepatic disease is aimed at resting the liver and minimising those functions that have to do with metabolism of fats, proteins, carbohydrates and drugs.
 When your cat has liver disease, it’s even more important to feed the right cat food.
 Feed your cat easily digested carbohydrates, high-quality fats and limited amounts of sodium to control ongoing liver damage and improve liver function.